roidrage/lograge/README.md

 end
 ```

-You can then add custom variables to the event to be used in custom_options (available in the event.payload[] array)
+You can then add custom variables to the event to be used in `custom_options` (available via the `event.payload` hash)

 ```ruby
 # app/controllers/application_controller.rb